What you can expectBy Mayo Clinic staff

 After you leave the recovery room, you'll go to a regular hospital or outpatient room.
 After your catheter is removed, the technician or nurse who has removed your sheath will apply pressure to the insertion sites.
-You'll need to lie flat for one to six hours after the procedure to avoid serious bleeding and to allow the artery to heal.
+You'll need to lie flat for several hours after the procedure to avoid serious bleeding and to allow the artery to heal.

 You'll be able to eat and drink after the procedure.
 The length of your stay in the hospital will depend on your condition.
 You may be able to go home the same day as your catheterization, or you may need to stay overnight or longer if you have an additional procedure, such as angioplasty and stent placement.

 - Longo DL, et al. Harrison's Online.
 18th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
 Accessed April 25, 2013.

 - Cardiac catheterization.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/cath/printall-index.html.
 Accessed April 25, 2013.

 - Coronary angiography.
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/ca/printall-index.html.
 Accessed April 25, 2013.